The conflict in South Sudan forced civilians to flee towards North Sudan seeking refuge.

 Gambi Kailou, 40, lives in Niger’s Tillaberi region.
-She and her seven children benefitted from a project to improve access to water and sanitation in her village.
+She and her seven children benefitted from a project to improve access to water.

 Whilst there has been significant progress in tackling poverty in Indonesia, around 28.6 million people still live below the poverty line.

 In Bihar, people use rain, streams and rivers for drinking water due to the lack of safe water provision.

 Sudan’s long civil war drove thousands of families from their homes in West Darfur.
 Since the security situation improved in 2011.

 Africa’s second-most populous country, Ethiopia, suffered from unbearably high temperatures and minute levels of rainfall.